comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-In the next blog post, we will look into how one could centrally manage access to the cloud with transit gateways and client to site VPN endpoints.
+In the next blog post, we will look into how one could centrally manage access to the cloud with transit gateways and client-to-site VPN endpoints.